John Wolfe Jr.: 2010 congressional campaign

 In 2010 Wolfe again ran for Congress in Tennessee's 3rd congressional district.
 He ultimately lost to Chuck Fleischmann 57% to 28%.

 Wolfe faced three other candidates for the Democratic nomination.
 The three other candidates on the August 2010 Democratic primary ballots were Alicia Mitchel of Oak Ridge, Brenda Freeman Short of East Ridge, and Brent Staton of Chattanooga.
-Several candidates had dropped-out ahead of the primary, including Tom Humphrey, Paula Flowers of Oak Ridge (a former member of Governor Phil Bredesen's cabinet), and Brent Benedict (who was the 2006 Democratic nominee for the 3rd district).
+Several candidates had withdrawn prior to the primary, including Tom Humphrey, Paula Flowers of Oak Ridge (a former member of Governor Phil Bredesen's cabinet), and Brent Benedict (who was the 2006 Democratic nominee for the 3rd district).

 Below is the result of the general election: